InspiringLifeDesign/InspiringLifeDesign.github.io/thankyou/ss/fireandflow.markdown

 Thank you for confirming your email.
 It's time to get excited about the incredible new workout program Fire and Flow...this program has something for everyone!

-You'll soon receive an email from The Sunshine Studio with everything you need to know including a free sample workout from the program for you to try at home.
+You'll soon receive an email from The Sunshine Studio with everything you need, including a free sample workout from the program for you to try at home.

 Look out for...